Williano/Landing-Page/README.md

 ## Status
-Project is: _in progress_
+Project is: _done_

 ## Inspiration
-This project is based on the goal of imporving my Dart and Flutter skills.
+This project was based on the goal of starting a small Django project on my own.

 ## Contact